WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/c.md

 ## call back, callback

 Use two words as a verb.
-One word as an adjective or noun.
+Use one word as an adjective or noun.

 ## call out, callout